 Putting aside how a battle between certified election results and misguided screams of election fraud might be construed as a “failure to make a choice” by a Trumpian judge somewhere, the door is open for state legislatures to return to the days of divorcing electors from the popular vote.
 The challenge, as this report went on to say, is that in these battleground states, the popular vote-elector connection “is enshrined in the state constitution, the state’s election code or both,” which means that change was only impossible in the moment because a party would need dominant political power in these states to change the constitutions and election codes — needing a GOP governor, control of or supermajorities in both houses of the legislature, even the passing of a citizens’ vote on the matter, depending on the state.
 Republican officials, if willing to pursue this (and true, not all would be), couldn’t act at that particular moment in history because success was a political impossibility.
 Wisconsin, Michigan, and Pennsylvania, for instance, had Democratic governors and enough legislators to prevent a supermajority veto override.
 But it isn’t difficult to envision a parallel universe or future election within our own reality where a couple states are red enough to reclaim the power to appoint electors and do so, returning someone like Trump to office and making voting in their states completely meaningless.

 In the exact same vein, House Republicans laid plans to challenge and throw out electors in January.
-(Republicans even sued Mike Pence in a bizarre attempt to make the courts grant him the sole right to decide which electoral votes count!
-Rasmussen, the right-leaning polling institution, liked this idea, favorably lifting up a (false) quote by Stalin saying something evil in support of Pence throwing out votes.)
 This was theoretically possible, too.
 Per the procedures, if a House rep and senator together challenge a state’s slate of electors, the Congress as a whole must vote on whether to confirm or dismiss the electors.
+The latter would reduce the electoral votes of one candidate.
 Like the state legislature intervention, this was sure to fail only due to fortunate political circumstances.
 The Independent wrote, “There’s no way that a majority of Congress would vote to throw out Biden’s electors.
 Democrats control the House, so that’s an impossibility.
 In the Senate, there are enough Republicans who have already acknowledged Biden’s win (Romney, Murkowski, Collins and Toomey, to name just a few) to vote with Democrats.”
 Would things have gone differently had the GOP controlled both houses?

 (If interested to know exactly how many people would be required to unjustly hand a battleground state to the loser, the answer is 20.
 This includes a U.S. district judge and jury, a majority of an appellate court, and a majority of the Supreme Court.
 This number drops to just eight if the district court somehow sees a bench trial, without a jury.
 But at most, the sanity of just 20 people stands between democracy and chaos in each state.
 In this election, one state, any of the battleground states, would not have been enough to seize the Electoral College, you would have needed three of them.
 Meaning at most five Supreme Court justices and 45 judges and jurors.
 In this sense, this election was far more secure than some future election that hinges on one state.)